Iittala: History

-In April 1881, in the village of Iittalain in the southern province of Finland, the Swede Peter Magnus Abrahamson, after having left the Nuutajärvi glassworks, founded the Iittala Glasbruks Aktiebolag.
+In April 1881, in the village of Iittala in the southern province of Finland, the Swede Peter Magnus Abrahamson, after having left the Nuutajärvi glassworks, founded the Iittala Glasbruks Aktiebolag.
 Due to the lack of skilled glassblowers in Finland, the first 17 glassblowers came from the Limmared glassworks in Sweden.
 They, along with the local Swedish glassblower Johan Fredrik Gauffin, who was part owner, made the first glass objects on November 24, 1881.

-In February 1888, Abrahamson left the loss-making Iittala glassworks, and Anders Andersson the chairman of the board took over the directorship of the Iittala glassworks.
-In 1865 the Swede, Anders Norstedt, resigned as administrator from the Nuutajärvi glassworks and moved to Helsinki to handle his business interests.
-By 1895 Anders Norstedt was the majority shareholder of the Iittala Glasbruks Aktiebolag.
+In February 1888, Abrahamson left the loss-making Iittala glassworks, and Anders Andersson, the chairman of the board, took over the directorship of the Iittala glassworks.
+In 1865, the Swede Anders Norstedt resigned as administrator of the Nuutajärvi glassworks and moved to Helsinki to handle his business interests.
+By 1895, Anders Norstedt was the majority shareholder of the Iittala Glasbruks Aktiebolag.

-Claës Norstedt, the son of Anders Norstedt, started at the Iittala glassworks in autumn 1895 as a clerk.
-Later he became the factory manager and in spring 1896 after his father's death Claës Norstedt was promoted to deputy director.
-Claës Norstedt was highly qualified and is the first Finnish professional in the field of glass, but he was content just managing and supervising technical aspects at the glassworks, so he travelled throughout Finland on many commercial business trips.
-It was during his tenure that the Iittala glassworks enjoyed its first boom.
+Clas Norstedt, the son of Anders Norstedt, started at the Iittala glassworks in autumn 1895 as a clerk.
+Later he became the factory manager, and in spring 1896, after his father's death, Clas Norstedt was promoted to deputy director.
+Clas Norstedt was highly qualified and was the first Finnish professional in the field of glass, but he was content just managing and supervising technical aspects at the glassworks, so he traveled throughout Finland on many commercial business trips.
+It was during his tenure that the Iittala Glassworks enjoyed its first boom.

-In 1898 a second directly fired glass furnace with five crucibles had to be built to meet demand.
-One furnace was used to blow pharmacy glassware and the other furnace made household glass and crystal.
+In 1898, a second directly fired glass furnace with five crucibles had to be built to meet demand.
+One furnace was used to blow pharmacy glassware, and the other furnace made household glass and crystal.

-An initiative by Norstedt resulted in Iittala's iron mould foreman, Alfred Gustafsson becoming the first in-house designer at Iittala glassworks.
-In 1903, Gustafsson created the glass series Great Men to passively protest Russian rule.
+An initiative by Norstedt resulted in Iittala's iron mold foreman, Alfred Gustafsson, becoming the first in-house designer at Iittala Glassworks.
+In 1903, Gustafsson created the glass series "Great Men" to passively protest Russian rule.

-In 1917 due to the First World War raw materials began to become difficult to obtain, inflation caused prices to rise and wages soared resulting in Norstedt giving up the Iittala glassworks.
-Karhula Oy, part of the A. Ahlström Group (a timber refinery) bought the Iittala glassworks and Norstedt resigned from the board in March 1917.
+In 1917, due to the First World War, raw materials began to become difficult to obtain, inflation caused prices to rise, and wages soared, resulting in Norstedt giving up the Iittala glassworks.
+Karhula Oy, part of the A. Ahlström Group (a timber refinery), bought the Iittala glassworks, and Norstedt resigned from the board in March 1917.

-Up until 1910 – 1920 Iittala glassworks produced glass wares using imported moulds resulting in products being very similar within Finland and abroad.
+Up until 1910–1920, Iittala Glassworks produced glassware using imported molds, resulting in products that were very similar within Finland and abroad.

-In time the entire ownership of Iittala stock went to the Ahlström Group.
-Though Iittala no longer existed as an independent company, Iittala continued to have a separate corporate identity until 1935 when the Iittalan Lasitehdas Osakeyhtiö was formed with the Karhula Company.
-From then on products were produced under Karhula-Iittala.
+In time, the entire ownership of Iittala stock went to the Ahlström Group.
+Though Iittala no longer existed as an independent company, Iittala continued to have a separate corporate identity until 1935, when the Iittalan Lasitehdas Osakeyhtiö was formed with the Karhula Company.
+From then on, products were produced under Karhula-Iittala.